 How to make a simple gallery with CSS and 6 lines of JavaScript?

-Although much of the CSS and HTML code is the same used in the previous experiments, new modifications have been incorporated, such as the incorporation of six (6) lines of JavaScript to create an "open an image" effect when selecting it:
+Although much of the CSS and HTML code is the same as used in previous experiments, new modifications have been incorporated, such as the addition of six (6) lines of JavaScript to create an "open an image" effect when selecting it.

 <div id="container">